US obliterates Iran's nuclear capabilities, Trump says after attack

 US President Donald Trump announced Saturday that warplanes from his country, including B-2 Spirit stealth bombers, conducted “massive precision strikes” that “obliterated” three Iranian nuclear facilities—Fordow, Natanz, and Esfahan.
-The operation, carried out at about 2.30 am Iranian time on Sunday, involved B-2 stealth aircraft with bunker-buster bombs to penetrate the heavily fortified Fordow site, located 300 feet underground.
+The operation, carried out at about 2.30 am Iranian time on Sunday, involved bunker-buster bombs to penetrate the heavily fortified Fordow site, located 300 feet underground.

 “We have completed our very successful attack on the three Nuclear sites in Iran, including Fordow, Natanz, and Esfahan.
 All planes are now outside of Iran air space.
 A full payload of BOMBS was dropped on the primary site, Fordow.
 All planes are safely on their way home.
 Congratulations to our great American Warriors.
 There is not another military in the World that could have done this.
 NOW IS THE TIME FOR PEACE!
 Thank you for your attention to this matter,” Trump wrote on social media.